OzymandiasTheGreat/articles/backup-server/article.md

 ![ssh into bootloader](./screenshots/ssh_boot.png)

 You'll get a warning about authenticity since we haven't connected to the bootloader before.
-Type *yes* and press *Enter*.
+Type "yes" and press *Enter*.
 Now you can enter the disk password, at which point you'll get a line about success and the connection will automatically close.
 Wait a minute or so and you can log in to your server.

 For the final touches, let's enable a passwordless login.
-On your primary computer (where you generated your key pair) execute `ssh-copy-id <username>@<server's ip address>`.
+On your primary computer (where you generated your key pair) execute `ssh-copy-id <username>@<server's IP address>`.
-Enter your password when prompted and once the command completes, try to login to your server: `ssh <username>@<server's ip address>`.
+Enter your password when prompted and once the command completes, try to login to your server: `ssh <username>@<server's IP address>`.
 You should be able to log in without a password now!

 Now to disable password and root logins completely, on your server's ssh session execute `sudo nano /etc/ssh/sshd_config`.
 Find these lines and change values as follows: